Jeremy Pena Player Props: Astros vs. Phillies

 Jeremy Pena At The Plate

-- Pena is batting .240 with seven doubles, five home runs and five walks.
+- Pena is hitting .241 with seven doubles, six home runs and five walks.

-- Pena is batting .300 with two homers during his last games and is riding a four-game hitting streak.
+- Among the qualifying hitters in MLB action, he ranks 117th in batting average, 137th in on-base percentage, and 50th in slugging.

-- He has hit a home run in 19.2% of his games this season, and 4.4% of his plate appearances.
+- Pena will look to extend his five-game hitting streak.
+He's batting .350 with three homers over the course of his last outings.

-- In 38.5% of his games this year, Pena has tallied at least one RBI.
-In four of those games (15.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- In 11 games this year (40.7%), Pena has picked up an RBI, and in four of those games (14.8%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.